joagada2/sentiment-classification-of-movie-reviews/README.md

-# sentiment-classification-of-movie-reviews
+# SENTIMENT CLASSIFICATION OF MOVIE REVIEW DATASET
-Developed NLP model to classify sentiment behind reviews given to movies as either positive or negative with deployment using flask
+In this project, I used Natural Language Processing (NLP) and supervised machine learning (Naive Bayes) algorithms to build application for classification of sentiment behind movie review as either positive or negative.
+The app is deployed using the python flask framework.